Gluten Free Pie Crust

 Place all of the dry ingredients into a large mixing bowl and whisk together.
 Using a Pastry Wheel Cutter or two knives, cut the butter into the flour just until it is distributed evenly and resembles very coarse cornmeal.

-Stir together the vinegar and four tablespoons of ice-cold water and add it to the dry mixture.
-Knead the dough together with clean hands until it begins to come together.
-Add additional water, one tablespoon at a time, if needed, just until the dough starts to hold together.
+Stir together the vinegar and four tablespoons of ice-cold water, then add it to the dry mixture.
+Knead the dough with clean hands until it comes together.
+Add water, one tablespoon at a time if needed, just until the dough starts to hold together.
 It will seem a little rough, but don't overwork it.
-Press the dough into a round disk, wrap the disk in plastic wrap, and store it in the fridge for about 30 minutes.
+Press the dough into a round disk, wrap it in plastic wrap, and refrigerate for about 30 minutes.

-Preheat the oven to 375&deg, and oil a 9-inch pie plate generously to keep the crust from sticking.
+Preheat the oven to 375°F, and generously oil a 9-inch pie plate to prevent the crust from sticking.
 Set the dish aside.

 Once the dough has chilled, it's time to roll it out.
 Lightly flour a clean, flat work surface, and place the disk onto it.
 Lightly flour the top of the disk with more flour and begin rolling it out.
 Add a little more flour and turn the dough often so it doesn't stick.
-Once you've rolled out the dough to about 1-inch thick, fold the dough in half onto itself.
-Sprinkle the top once more with a small amount of flour and roll it out to approximately 1-inch thick.
-Repeat this process two more times, rolling and folding the dough.
+Once you've rolled the dough to about 1 inch thick, fold it in half.
+Sprinkle the top once more with a small amount of flour, then roll it out to approximately 1 inch thick.
+Repeat this process twice more, rolling and folding the dough each time.

 Remove the pie weights and the parchment paper.
 Allow the crust to cool before proceeding with your recipe.